Navigating the Murky Waters of Derivative Lawsuits

 The Case of Elon Musk and Tesla

-Elon Musk's recent experience with Tesla underscores the implications that derivative lawsuits can have on corporate governance and investor relations.
+Elon Musk's recent experience with Tesla underscores the implications of derivative lawsuits on corporate governance and investor relations.
 A Delaware judge recently decreed that Musk's $56 billion compensation package from 2018 be rescinded, raising questions about the fairness and integrity of its approval process.
 This lawsuit, initiated by a shareholder with just nine shares, argued that the compensation plan was excessively large and its goals misleadingly portrayed as difficult to achieve.

 Stop Making Things Harder for Founders